 - Dexterity: Manual dexterity is a must for all chiropractors, as they rely on their hands to perform spinal palpations and adjustments.

 - Interpersonal skills: As with other healthcare professionals, establishing a rapport with patients is essential for chiropractors.

 - Business sense: Many chiropractors run their own practices.
 They must know the basics of business administration, accounting, employee management and other office tasks.

 Finally, chiropractors need ethical decision-making skills.
 They are responsible for determining the most appropriate course of treatment for patients.
 Chiropractors must also recognize when a patient would be best helped by another healthcare professional and provide referrals as needed.

-Grand Canyon University’s College of Nursing and Health Care Professions is a top choice among future chiropractors, nurses and other aspiring healthcare professionals.
-Students who are interested in becoming chiropractic professionals can apply to enroll in the Bachelor of Science in Athletic Training program or the Bachelor of Science in Biology with an Emphasis in Pre-Medicine program.
-Click on Request Info at the top of your screen and begin exploring your future at GCU.
+Students who are interested in becoming chiropractic professionals can start by applying to enroll in Grand Canyon University’s Bachelor of Science in Biology with an Emphasis in Pre-Medicine program.
+Fill out the form on this page to begin exploring your future at GCU.